iftikharm895/Target-Based_Sentiment_Analysis_in_Financial_News/README.md

 o ID: Unique news article identifier
 o	Target: The company to which the sentiment analysis applies.
 o	URL: The direct link to the full news article
-o	Manual: The manually assigned sentiment score (-1 = Negative, 0 = Neutral, +1 = Positive) reflects the evaluated sentiment toward the target.
+o	Manual: The manually assigned sentiment score (-1 = Negative, 0 = Neutral, +1 = Positive) reflects the evaluated sentiment toward the target

 **Source:** Bloomberg Terminal (September 4, 2023, to January 30, 2024)
 **Size:** 1,334 manually annotated news texts